Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

-The HB is regarded as a key metric in the BW design process.
-The dimensions of BW have been considered by several authors \citep{thariq_designing_2010}. \cite{taifa_anthropometric_2017} has recently suggested that HB is considered a pertinent anthropometric measurement for BW design.
+Hip breadth (HB) is a key metric in the backrest width (BW) design process \cite{thariq_designing_2010}.
+Taifa and Desai recently suggested that HB is a pertinent anthropometric measurement for BW design~\cite{taifa_anthropometric_2017}.
 Consequently, an equation was created, and Equation \ref{eq9} illustrates the relationship between HB and BW: